West Croydon

 West Croydon features high concentrations of group households, with a higher-than-average median household size

 Family households account for 70.7% of all households, including 35.0% couples with children, 23.1% couples without children, and 11.1% single parent families.
-Non-family households make up the remaining 29.3%, consisting of 24.8% lone person households and 4.4% group households.
-The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.4.
+Non-family households constitute the remaining 29.3%, with lone person households at 24.8% and group households comprising 4.4% of the total.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households